Property Recertifications in Broward County

 County Submission: Yes — CO approval support

-40–50 Year Recertifications in Broward County
+40–50 Year Recertifications in Broward

 In Broward County, the first mandatory inspection occurs at 40 years, with follow-up inspections every 10 years.
 Certain coastal or high-risk buildings may require earlier inspections at 25 or 30 years.
 All inspections evaluate structural and electrical systems and must be performed by a Florida-licensed Professional Engineer or Architect.
 Reports are submitted to the Broward County Building Department within 90 days of receiving the Notice of Required Inspection.